laughing-train/incomplete-optimistic/README.md

 print(get_random_quote())
 ```

-    ## Listen to what you know instead of what you fear. - Richard Bach
+    ## Happiness is a perfume you cannot pour on others without getting a few drops on yourself. - Ralph Waldo Emerson

 ![](assets/footer.svg)